 Zone Hardy in zones 6 - 12

 Plant your Louisiana iris in moist soil that has composted, organic material added.
-Dig holes a little deeper than the rhizomes, add composted material and cover with an inch of soil above the rhizome.
+Dig holes a little deeper than the rhizomes, add composted material and cover with up to a 1/2 inch of soil above the rhizome.
 Plant in full sun to part shade.
 Once planted, water well.
 Louisiana iris may also be planted in containers and placed in your pond with an inch or two of water above the top of the pot or used in your bog filter to help remove nutrients from the water before it is cycled back into your pond, thus helping avoid algae issues.